360 Camera Pipeline

 Mapping with Mapper or LiDAR

-However, Panoama(360) camera doesn't have SLAM at all.
+However, Panorama(360) camera doesn't have SLAM at all.
 The camera pose has to be estimated through Structure-from-Motion(SfM) approach.
-In practice, you may ultilize 3rd-party photogrametric software(e.g. Metashape) for that.
+In practice, you may utilize 3rd-party photogrammetric software(e.g. Metashape) for that.

 Mapping with 360 camera